opensearch-project/documentation-website/_ml-commons-plugin/tutorials/reranking-cohere.md

 A [reranking pipeline]({{site.url}}{{site.baseurl}}/search-plugins/search-relevance/reranking-search-results/) can rerank search results, providing a relevance score for each document in the search results with respect to the search query.
 The relevance score is calculated by a cross-encoder model.

-This tutorial illustrates using the [Cohere Rerank](https://docs.cohere.com/reference/rerank-1) model in a reranking pipeline.
+This tutorial illustrates how to use the [Cohere Rerank](https://docs.cohere.com/reference/rerank-1) model in a reranking pipeline.

-Replace the placeholders starting with the prefix `your_` with your own values.
+Replace the placeholders beginning with the prefix `your_` with your own values.
 {: .note}

 ## Step 1: Register a Cohere Rerank model